-From this database, I obtain parent and children links when they live in the same household, and parents' NIN which I use to web-scrape criminal records.
-Anecdotal evidence for Colombia suggests that a large share of children with an incarcerated parent were not living with this parent at the time of incarceration.
-For the US, only half of the parents lived with their children at the time of incarceration (Parke and Clarke-Stewart, 2002).12 My target population is, however, likely to be the most affected by incarceration.
+From this database, I obtain two key elements for my analysis.
+First, I observe parent and child links when they live in the same household.
+Second, I use parents' NINs to scrape criminal records that are public and available online.
+Anecdotal evidence for Colombia suggests that a large share of children with an incarcerated parent was not living with the parent at the time of the parent's incarceration.
+My target population is, however, likely to be the most affected by parental incarceration.11

-In Colombia, criminal records from defendants who were convicted are public and available online for 17 out of 33 judicial districts.
-These 17 districts include the largest cities in the country, and are richer and more urban than districts without data online.13 Criminal records have names and NIN of the defendant, court identifiers, crime and the date of crime and sentence information.
-Court identifiers are not linked to a specific judge.
-There is only one judge per court, but may change over time.
-For each judicial district I collect judges' directories with detailed judge tenure to construct leniency measures at the judge level.
-I complement these data with individual-level anonymized records from the Attorney General's Office.
-This database has information on the universe of criminal cases (including cases that did not result in conviction), with court identifiers, date and time of the trial, final verdict, and gender and age of the defendant, and allows me to have a measure of conviction stringency at the conviction stage.
+In Colombia, criminal records from defendants who are convicted are public and available online for 17 out of 33 judicial districts.
+These 17 districts represent 67% of the population, 69% of homicides, and 83% of property crimes, they include the largest cities in the country, and they are richer and more urban than the 16 districts without data online.12 Each criminal record includes the name and NIN of the defendant, crime, date of crime, sentence information and the court type and number that handled the case.13

+I complement these data with individual-level, anonymized records from the

+11Given how my parent-to-child links are constructed, I focus on parents who are living with the children rather than the biological parents.
+This definition includes stepchildren when the parent identifies the child as his or her child instead of describing them as not being related to that child.

+12The universe of judicial sentences is public, however they are only available in the nation's National Archives.
+Criminal records for Bogotá can be found at the following link: http://procesos.ramajudicial.gov.co/jepms/bogotajepms/conectar.asp

+$^{^{13}}$ I use information from court directories and court identifiers to link each record to a specific judge.

-Finally, I obtain education data from administrative records of public school enrollment for the years 2005-2016 with names and NIN's.
-Years of school is capped at 11 which is the last year of High School in Colombia.
+Attorney General's Office.
+This database has information on the universe of criminal cases (including cases that did not result in a conviction), along with courtroom identifiers, date of trial, final verdict, and gender and age of the defendant.
+I use this information to construct a measure of conviction stringency at the judge level.
+Finally, I use administrative records of public school enrollment for 2005-2016 with names and NIN's to construct a measure of educational attainment.
+Children's years of school are capped at 11, the last year of high school in Colombia.